firebase/firebase-tools/README.md

 * Administer your Firebase account
 * Run a local web server for your Firebase Hosting site
-* Interact with data in your Firebase databases
+* Interact with data in your Firebase database
+* Deploy your site to Firebase Hosting
-* Deploy Hosting and Security Rules to Firebase
+* Deploy Security Rules for your database

-To get started with the Firebase CLI, [read through our command line documentation]((https://www.firebase.com/docs/hosting/command-line-tool.html).
+To get started with the Firebase CLI, read the full list of commands below or check out the [hosting-specific CLI documentation](https://www.firebase.com/docs/hosting/command-line-tool.html).

 ## Installation